shells-dw/streamdeck-totalmix/docs/global-osc/toggle.md

 - Phantom power, Instrument, Pad and AutoSet exist on inputs only; Room EQ on outputs only.
 The bus picker is hidden for those and the right bus is written regardless of what an older key had stored.
 - Phase is separate per side on stereo pairs: the channel list offers "(R)" entries for the right side.
+- **Mute Main Out** follows Main Out's real output mute for its light.
+A press inverts that state and writes the result to both the current Main Out and Main Out B output mutes, independent of Speaker B.
 - **Groups** are receive-only in RME's protocol — TotalMix never reports their state — so a group key tracks its own presses and cannot see changes made in the window.

 ## Appearance